econoalchemist/UpstreamData-VPN/06 WireGuard.md

 You'll notice that all the tunnel ping times are `0ms`.
 That's because no data is being sent out through these tunnels.
 By pinging a public DNS server, pfSense can get some useful metrics and make decisions about which tunnel will provide the least latency or if a remote server goes down to re-rout traffic.

 You can find a public DNS server to monitor at [this website](https://dnschecker.org/public-dns) or a number of other public DNS server listings.
-Watch for the recorded uptime percentage, the more the better.
+Watch for the recorded up time percentage, the more the better.
 You want to find public DNS IPv4 IP addresses to monitor on your IPv4 gateways.
 Each gateway will need a separate DNS address to monitor.

 ![](assets/WireGuard13.png)